precisely/gene-panel-curation/genes/MTHFR.md

 # Mild Loss of Function

-People with the following variants have a slightly reduced efficacy of processing folate [(82% of normal](https://www.ncbi.nlm.nih.gov/pubmed/25902009)).
+People with the following variants have a slightly reduced efficacy of processing folate [(82% of normal function)](https://www.ncbi.nlm.nih.gov/pubmed/25902009).
 In ME/CFS, [hypomethylation](http://dx.doi.org/10.4172/2155-9899.1000228), which is greatly affected by the vitamins B12 and folate, is seen in a majority of certain immune cells.
-The low B12 and homocysteine levels correlated significantly with ratings of [mental fatigue](https://www.ncbi.nlm.nih.gov/pubmed/25902009).
+The low B12 and higher homocysteine levels correlate significantly with ratings of [mental fatigue](https://www.ncbi.nlm.nih.gov/pubmed/25902009).

 # What should I do about this?

 Some people with mild loss of function variant may benefit from supplementing their diets with an [oral folic acid](https://www.ncbi.nlm.nih.gov/pubmed/25902009) supplement.
 Consult your physician.

 <# A1298C (A:C) C677T (T:T) #>

 # Moderate Loss of Function

-People with the following mutations have a drastically reduced efficcacy of processing folate ([30% of normal](https://www.ncbi.nlm.nih.gov/pubmed/25902009)).
+People with the following mutations have a drastically reduced efficacy of processing folate ([30% of normal function)](https://www.ncbi.nlm.nih.gov/pubmed/25902009).
 In ME/CFS, [hypomethylation](http://dx.doi.org/10.4172/2155-9899.1000228), which is greatly affected by the vitamins B12 and folate, is seen in a majority of certain immune cells.
-The low B12 and homocysteine levels correlated significantly with ratings of [mental fatigue](https://www.ncbi.nlm.nih.gov/pubmed/25902009).
+The low B12 and higher homocysteine levels correlate significantly with ratings of [mental fatigue](https://www.ncbi.nlm.nih.gov/pubmed/25902009).

 # What should I do about this?

-Most people with moderate loss of function variant may benefit from supplementing their diets with an [oral folic acid](https://www.ncbi.nlm.nih.gov/pubmed/25902009) supplement.
-However, opioid analgesics and other drugs that have to be demethylated (the removal of one methyl CH3 group) as part of their metabolism cause worse MTHRF function.
+Most people with the moderate loss of function variant may benefit from supplementing their diets with an [oral folic acid](https://www.ncbi.nlm.nih.gov/pubmed/25902009) supplement.
+However, opioid analgesics and other drugs that have to be demethylated (the removal of one methyl CH3 group) as part of their metabolism negatively impact MTHFR function.
 Consult your physician.

 <# C677T (C;T) ; A1298C (A;C) #>

 # Severe Loss of Function

-People with the following mutations have a drastically reduced efficiency of processing folate ([15% of normal](https://www.ncbi.nlm.nih.gov/pubmed/25902009)).
-The elevated levels of homocysteine levels are associated with low thyroid hormones (hypothyroidism), chronic conditions like obesity, diabetes, high cholesterol, physical inactivity, and high blood pressure.
-However, very high homocysteine levels rarely result from having the common variants alone.
+People with the following mutations have a drastically reduced efficiency of processing folate ([15% of normal function](https://www.ncbi.nlm.nih.gov/pubmed/25902009).
+The elevated homocysteine levels are associated with low thyroid hormones (hypothyroidism), chronic conditions like obesity, diabetes, high cholesterol, physical inactivity, and high blood pressure.
+However, very high homocysteine levels are rarely caused by only these variants.

 In ME/CFS, [hypomethylation](http://dx.doi.org/10.4172/2155-9899.1000228), which is greatly affected by the vitamins B12 and folate, is seen in a majority of certain immune cells.
-The low B12 and homocysteine levels correlated significantly with ratings of [mental fatigue](https://www.ncbi.nlm.nih.gov/pubmed/25902009).
+The low B12 and very elevated homocysteine levels correlate significantly with ratings of [mental fatigue](https://www.ncbi.nlm.nih.gov/pubmed/25902009).

 # What should I do about this?
 It is strongly recommended that people in this group take an [oral folic acid](https://www.ncbi.nlm.nih.gov/pubmed/25902009) supplement on a daily basis to provide blood saturations high enough to be a remedy for good and safe relief in CFS patients.
-However, opioid analgesics and other drugs that have to be demethylated (the removal of one methyl CH3 group) as part of their metabolism cause worse MTHRF function.
+However, opioid analgesics and other drugs that have to be demethylated (the removal of one methyl CH3 group) as part of their metabolism negatively impact MTHFR function.
 You should also be carefully evaluated for other factors known to affect [homocysteine](https://medlineplus.gov/druginfo/natural/1017.html), such as:

 * Eye lens dislocations
 * Unusual (Marfan type) body shape
 * Stroke
 * Blood clotting abnormalities
 * Low thyroid hormones (hypothyroidism)

 <symptoms fatigue D005221 memory problems D008569 inflamation D007249 />